-We all know fish like to swim through water.
-But here’s a fish who likes to swim through brick walls.
-This fish sculpture, called “Transcendence,” is made of bronze, a shiny, golden colored metal, and it’s plowing right through a building in Portland.
-The fish is 11 feet long, if you include the piece of its middle that’s hidden in the building.
-Keith Jellum, the artist, probably built the fish after the building was already standing there.
-But we like how he added tilted bricks to make it look like the fish smashed through the wall on the right, then popped out the other side around the corner.
-That fish is 2 to 3 times as long as you are…let’s do the math to find out how many bricks it smashed, and how much it weighs.
+We all know fish swim in water.
+But here’s a fish swimming through brick walls!
+This bronze sculpture is plowing right through a building in Portland.
+The fish is 11 feet long, if you include the part hidden in the building.
+Keith Jellum, the artist, even added tilted bricks to look like the fish smashed into one wall and out the other.
+We hope no one was standing in the way.

 Wee ones: If the fish “knocked out” 2 bricks in the top row of the hole, then 3 in the next, then 4 in the next…how many are missing in the next row?